Reshare This if You Love Your Mother!

-Social sites will of course count all these votes as genuine engagement, it even is to some extent, you din’t pay anyone to vote!
+Social sites will of course count all these votes as genuine engagement, it even is to some extent, you didn’t pay anyone to vote!

 Click “like” to Win!

-You have seen plenty of those sweepsateks on Facebook.
+You have seen plenty of those sweepstakes on Facebook over the years.
 Click “like” to win an iPhone or something.

-Google+ doesn’t allow contests ion their TOS so I can’t show you an actual example here but you know what I mean.
+By now Facebook does not allow “like to win” contests in their TOS.
+Thus I can’t show you an actual example here but you know what I mean.

 Even scammers have used this “click to win” technique by setting up fake Facebook pages.